Major in International Relations, History

-- Two courses dealing with modern international history to be selected in consultation with the advisor.
+3. Two courses dealing with modern international history to be selected in consultation with the student’s advisor.

-- Three of the eight history courses, including one pre-1900 course, must focus on one region of the world; four courses [which may include HIST 395, but not HIST 205] must deal with the non-Western world, and at least two must be at the 300 level.
+(Three of these eight history courses must focus on one region of the world; four courses [which may include HIST 395, but not HIST 205] must deal with the world beyond Europe and North America; and at least two courses must be 300-level seminars [may include HIST 395].)

-- One additional 200 or 300-level course in Africana Studies, Anthropology, Economics, Political Science, Sociology or Women's and Gender Studies to be selected in consultation with the student’s advisor.
+5. One additional 200- or 300-level course in, for example, Africana Studies, Anthropology, Economics, Political Science, Sociology, or Women's and Gender Studies to be selected in consultation with the student’s advisor.

 Honors in IR-History are governed by the same provisions and procedures as Honors in History.

 IR-History Committee (Major Advisors)